-where $m_f(\mathbf{d},\mathbf{z})$ is the mean function, and $\mathcal{K}_f((\mathbf{d},\mathbf{z}), (\mathbf{d}^{\prime},\mathbf{z}^{\prime}))$ is a correlation function (kernel) multiplied by scale parameter $\nu_f$ \citep{hetgp}.
+where $m_f(\mathbf{d},\mathbf{z})$ is the mean function, and $\mathcal{K}_f((\mathbf{d},\mathbf{z}), (\mathbf{d}^{\prime},\mathbf{z}^{\prime}))$ is a correlation function (kernel) multiplied by scale parameter $\nu^2_f$.
 The scale parameter determines the variability of the efficacy function throughout the dose combination space.
-We utilize GP models with a constant mean function, $m_f(\mathbf{d},\mathbf{z}) = \beta_{f}$, though note that additional information about the efficacy function (e.g., pharmacokinetic/pharmacodynamic models) or toxicity function (e.g., quantitative systems toxicology models) can be incorporated into the mean function.
+We utilize GP models with mean functions $m_f(\mathbf{d},\mathbf{z}) = \beta_{f}(\mathbf{d},\mathbf{z})$, which provide prior estimates of the dose-response surfaces and help the design better explore the dose combination space.
+These are similar to the ``dose-skeletons'' (see e.g., \citealp{o1990continual}) that have traditionally been used in early phase dose-finding designs.
+Note that information about the efficacy function (e.g., pharmacokinetic/pharmacodynamic models) or toxicity function (e.g., quantitative systems toxicology models) could also be incorporated into the mean functions.
+Throughout this work, we assume stationary dose-response surfaces, where the degree of correlation between two dose combinations depends only on their distance from one another in the input space.
 We employ a stationary anisotropic squared exponential kernel,

-parameterized by characteristic length-scales $\{l_{f,1},...,l_{f,P}\}$.
-These control how quickly the correlation between two dose combinations decays with respect to each dosing agent and across covariate patterns.
-Throughout this work, we assume stationary dose-response surfaces, where the degree of correlation between two dose combinations depends only on their distance from one another in the input space.
-We comment on relaxing this assumption in the discussion.
+which is parameterized by characteristic length-scales $\{l_{f,d_1},...,l_{f,z_P}\}$.
+The length-scales control how quickly the correlation between two dose combinations decays with respect to each dosing agent and across covariate patterns.